KChandanKumar/Data-analytics-and-engineering-portfolio/README.md

 ## Learning & Certification
 - Executive Diploma in AI & Machine Learning - IIIT Bangalore (ongoing)
+- Data Engineering - MIT in collaboration with Intellipaat
-- Bachelor of Engineering - Mechanical Engineering
+- Bachelor of Engineering in Mechanical Engineering - Bangalore Institute of Technology

 ---